timOTdev/0034_web_developer_bootcamp/notes.md

 </form>
 ```

-- Use a body parser to get form data because not built into EJS, it converts form data into javascript object for us to use
+- Use a body parser to get form data because feature is not built into EJS
+- it converts form data into javascript object for us to use
 - we need install "Body Parser" (npm install body-parser --save)
 - don't forget to add to require and add app.use line
 ```js